hedgedoc/cli/README.md

 Log out and in again to the terminal to read the new variable.

 Test your configuration by creating a new note with FREELY access and no login required.
-You will receive the generated hash for the document like `3jXcabSfSNesbH6KT72ieg`.
+You will receive the generated `<note_id>` for the document like `3jXcabSfSNesbH6KT72ieg`.

 **Caution: You won't have the right to delete the new document if not authenticated!**